Henryk Tauber: Sonderkommando at Auschwitz

 The Sonderkommando were almost always Jewish prisoners, selected because of their health and age, to work within the crematoria at Auschwitz-Birkenau.
-They were separated from other prisoners and put to work in one of the 5 crematoria that existed between January 1943 and January 1945, when the marches eastward - a.k.a. the death marches - began.
+They were separated from other prisoners and put to work in one of the 5 crematoria that existed between January 1943 and January 1945, when the marches westward - a.k.a. the death marches - began.
 Their work included dragging the dead prisoners from the gas chambers to the ovens within the crematoria after the poisonous Zyklon B gas had been administered by the Nazi chemists, placing the corpses on rollers to be put into the ovens, sorting the bodies according to size and fat content to maximize the efficiency of the ovens, and properly stoking the ovens for burning the dead.

 The work was gruesome and many Sonderkommando did not make it past their first day.
 So as not to alarm or inform the rest of the inmates about what transpired within the crematoria, once a prisoner was marked as a Sonderkommando, he was barred from leaving the crematoria and lived within, never allowed to mix with the other Auschwitz-Birkenau prisoners.
 Each crematorium was manned by members of the SS, rather than by Ukrainian or Wehrmacht.
 The typical Sonderkommando survived only few months, dying either from illness or from having virtually their entire "generation" of sonderkommando exterminated in the gas chambers and their bodies burnt in the ovens.